dotnet/AspNetCore.Docs/docs/tutorials/your-first-mac-aspnet.rst

 Running Locally Using Kestrel
 -----------------------------

-The sample we're using is configured to use Kestrel as its webserver.
+The sample we're using is configured to use Kestrel as its web server.
 You can see it configured in the ``project.json`` file, where it is specified as a dependency and as a command.

 .. code-block:: javascript
 	:linenos: